wandb/docs/content/tutorials/sweeps.md

 In the proceeding code example, the helper functions `build_dataset`, `build_network`, `build_optimizer`, and `train_epoch` access the sweep hyperparameter configuration dictionary.

 Run the proceeding machine learning training code in your notebook.
-The functions define a basic fully-connected neural network in PyTorch.
+The functions define a basic fully connected neural network in PyTorch.

 ```python